The optimal way to sustainable wellness

 Like Al, you never seem to get going with fitness.
-Maybe you were in shape previously, but fell off the wagon somehow – as 'life' took hold.
+Maybe you were in shape previously, but fell off the wagon somewhere, somehow – as 'life' took over.

-Fitness devotees usually manage to prioritize their goals by finding the required 'workarounds.'
+Now, fitness devotees usually manage to prioritize their goals and find the required 'workarounds.'

-Fitness seems so complicated and time-consuming, such that most of us kind of do it 'haphazardly.'
+Fitness seems so complicated and so time-consuming, such that most of us procrastinate, or kind of do it 'haphazardly.'

-Although I did train frequently in the distant past, I was never 100% satisfied with my achievements.
+I was therefore never 100% satisfied with my results.
 It was only when I took the time and made the effort to get properly-informed.
 When I finally stopped 'dabbling', got serious and tried different things – did I establish what 'actually' works.

-So yes, there is a practical way to pull off a physical transformation – even if you're short on time.
-Being committed and organized are essential, and I deal with that throughout this Site.
-But you also need a doable program that'll help you become a better version of yourself without the need for hours of exercise and a boring restrictive diet.
+So yes, there is a practical way to pull off a fitness transformation – even if you're short on time.
+Being committed and organized is essential, and I deal with that throughout this Site and with my clients.
+But you also need a doable program that'll help you become a much better version of yourself without the need for hours of exercise and a boring restrictive diet.

-Since my initial transformation back in 2002, I've used the Sensible Fitness Program as the basis for all my training.
-It's how I stay in top shape while living a busy and engaging life.
+Since my initial transformation back in 2002, I've used the Sensible Fitness Program (SFP) as the basis for all my training.
+It's how I stay in optimal shape while living a busy and engaging life.

-An important note before diving in, especially if you're new to fitness: It's wise not to simply follow another person's program – and hope for the exact same results they obtained.
+Allow me to share with you an important point before proceeding, especially if you're new to fitness: It's wise not to simply follow another person's program – and hope for the exact same results they obtained.

 You'll get out what you put in.

-What's needed from you is a solid effort and consistency over a period of time (ideally 2-3 months) with a goal date.
-You'll then be in a perfect situation to further adapt the program – and continue making gains.
+So, what's needed from you is solid effort and consistency over a period of time (ideally 2-3 months) with a goal date.
+You'll then be in the perfect situation to further adapt the program – and continue making gains.

 Goal of the Sensible Fitness Program

-Giving you optimal results from targeted efforts.
-This way you enjoy a socially connected, rewarding and prosperous lifestyle.
+Giving you optimal wellness results from targeted efforts.
+In this way you get to enjoy a socially-connected, rewarding and prosperous lifestyle.

 How did I come up with the program design?